Jean is solidly in the musical Classic Rock camp. She also enjoys blues, Motown, acoustic guitar players, and idolizes

 Young discusses his love life, but in a gentlemanly way, not a tawdry “tell all.”
 His heart was broken by fellow Canadian Joni Mitchell.
 Apparently he has was in a live in relationship with a waitress, Susan Acevedo, who was older than him, and he was just too immature at the time to be married.
 He especially was not ready to commit to a woman who already had a young daughter, so it broke up in a year.

 He then began seeing Carrie Snodgrass, who was reluctant to settle down because she was afraid it would hurt her acting career, although that never seemed to materialize.
-She and Young did have a child together, Zeke, who was born with Cerebral Palsy.
+She and Young did have a child together, Zeke, and Carrie had a stroke in utero while carrying him.
 Neil bought Carrie and Zeke a large home in CA so he could be near Zeke Young (he calls both his boys by their first and last names), and continues to support him.
 Young was hurt by some media stories which claimed he ditched Carrie and his son, but that was untrue.

 Long Time Marriage of Pegi and Neil Young